jonabantao/schools/README.md

 ## How to Run
 Clone the repository.

-Docker is required.
+[Docker](https://www.docker.com/community-edition) version `13` or greater is required.
 In the root directory where the `docker-compose.yml` file is located, run:

 ```
 docker-compose up